diiiefiend/cocktailist/README.md

 ### Phase 3: More Advanced Cocktail Entries (~1 day)
 I plan to use third-party libraries to add functionality to the `CocktailNew` and `CocktailShow` views in this phase.
-I want to integrate Filepicker for file upload so users can add images during entry creation and possibly reviews.
-In addition, I would like to utilize the Google Maps API to display the location of the associated bar.
+I want to integrate Filepicker/Amazon S3 for file upload so users can add images during entry creation and possibly reviews.

 [Details][phase-three]

 ### Phase 4: Browsing Cocktails, User Lists (~2 days)
-Users will be able to browse cocktails either by associated bar or by ingredient (which liquor, etc).
-They will be able to add cocktails to one of several lists: "experienced", "want to try", and "not interested."
+Users will be able to browse cocktails by liquor.
+They will be able to add cocktails to one of several lists:
+"experienced", "want to try", and "not interested."
 A 'ListShow' view will be added to display each of these lists and some stats on the entry.

 [Details][phase-four]

 ### Phase 5: Searching for Cocktails (~1 day)
-Users will be able to search for cocktails by bar or name.
+Users will be able to search for cocktails by name.
 (Simple straightforward search for now.)
 A search results view will be added.

 [Details][phase-five]

-### Phase 6: Tagging Cocktails, Browsing by Tag (~2 days)
-Users will be able to add additional tags to cocktail entries, such as 'spicy', 'fizzy', 'traditional', and so on.
-There will be a list of most popular tags, or users can create their own.
-Then users will be able to browse by particular tags.

-[Details][phase-six]

-### Phase 7: Recommendations (~2-3 days)
-I plan to write a simple algorithm that will sort through a user's lists to come up with recommended untried cocktails based on ingredients/tags they have frequently tried/liked.
-Depending on the Google Map API, I hope to sort by proximity.
-There will be a 'RecommendationsShow' view.

-[Details][phase-seven]

 ### Bonus Features (TBD)
+- [ ] Browse cocktails by bar or ingredient (integrating Google Map API)
+- [ ] Tag cocktails (i.e. spicy, adventurous, traditional, etc.)
+- [ ] Browse cocktails by tag
+- [ ] Get recommendations based on drinking history, tags, and location
 - [ ] A 2-d graph view of cocktails, plotted out based on tags, if I can find a way to quantify the tags
 - [ ] User activity feeds
 - [ ] Ability to follow users, comments on their activity, etc